danoctavian/c10k-bench/README.md

 ## Benchmarks

+Server type: Echo server.

+Conditions:

-Conditions: 3000 concurrent connections for 30s.
+CONN_COUNT = 3000 concurrent connections
+DURATION = 30s.

+Running the echo server and the client on localhost.

+The haskell client creates CONN_COUNT lightweight threads that each open socket connections send data, receive the echoed data and close the socket.
+They check the current time after each request and stop if DURATION have passed.

 Measuring the number of requests completed by the server.